blackberry/Cascades-Samples/headlesserviceui/readme.txt

 You will learn how to:
-- How to launch background service at system startup or first installation and communicated with that service using QString instance.
+- Launch background service at system startup or first installation and communicated with that service using QString instance.

 ========================================================================